-Hazardous waste is generated at various points throughout the installation and moved to the CSF, MPTS, CDC, APE 1236 Incinerator, and OB/OD sites utilizing DOD maintained roads that are contained within the boundary of the installation.
+Hazardous waste is generated at various points throughout the installation and moved to the CSF, SPAM, CDC, APE 1236 Incinerator, and OB/OD sites utilizing DOD maintained roads that are contained within the boundary of the installation.
 Handling and transport of materiel at the OB/OD facilities are discussed in Attachment V, Section B-4.

-Hazardous wastes that are received from off-site arrive at the Crane and/or Burns City gates will be placed in a conditionally exempt magazine or permitted unit upon acceptance at CRANE.
+Hazardous wastes that are received from off-site arrive at the Crane gate will be placed in a conditionally exempt magazine or permitted unit upon acceptance at CRANE.